Submissions

 - when referring to a previously cited item again, the abbreviated notation of the title, e.g. K. Rahner, Church Christology ...) which we use for both books and articles should be used.

-In the bibliographic descriptions, we use a simple version of the comma, according to the examples given below.
+In the bibliographic descriptions, we use a simple version of Chicago style, according to the examples given below.
 Journal titles should be written without quotation marks (we do not use abbreviations).
 The numbering should be provided as follows: 3 (2001) [year_number (year)], and if it is necessary to indicate the issue in the yearbook: 3.2 (2001) [yearnumber, issue_number (year)].
 If the notebooks maintain continuous numbering as part of the year, you will not need to provide the issue number.
 In descriptions of collective works, the title (in italics) precedes editors, whose name is given in the denominator after the abbreviation, e.g. Jesus in Context.
 Temple, Purity, and Restoration, edited by B. Chilton, C.A.
 Evans, Leiden 1997.

-Examples of bibliographic descriptions (titles in italics):
+Examples of bibliographic descriptions:

 1. Por.
 J.H.
-Moulton, A Grammar of New Testament Greek, t.
-1: Prolegomena, Edinburgh 1983, s.
+Moulton, A Grammar of New Testament Greek, vol. 1: Prolegomena, Edinburgh 1983, p.
 11, 14.

-3. K. Rahner, Kościelna chrystologia między egzegezą a dogmatyką, w: tenże, Pisma wybrane, t.
-1, tł.
+3. K. Rahner, Kościelna chrystologia między egzegezą a dogmatyką, in: K. Rahner, Pisma wybrane, vol. 1, trans.
 G. Bubel, Kraków 2005, s.
 251-283.

 5. L. Szewczyk, Homilia jako miejsce zastosowania zasad retoryki.
-Nowe poszukiwania wzajemnych relacji, Śląskie Studia Historyczno-Teologiczne 36,1 (2003), s.
+Nowe poszukiwania wzajemnych relacji, „Śląskie Studia Historyczno-Teologiczne” 36,1 (2003), p.
 128.

-6. Por.
-K. Rahner, Kościelna chrystologia…, s.
+6. Cf. K. Rahner, Kościelna chrystologia…, p.
 279-283.